AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant.md

 ## Get started with AI Assistant in Standard mode

-When you use the **AI Asistant** in Standard mode for the first-time, you are prompted to submit your consent before you use the Experience Manager Guides Generative AI features.
+When you use the **AI Assistant** in Standard mode for the first-time, you are prompted to submit your consent before you use the Experience Manager Guides Generative AI features.

 Perform the following steps to launch AI Assistant:

 1. Login to Experience Manager Guides.
 1. On the Home page, select **AI Assistant** from the top.
 Ensure that your Administrator has enabled the AI Assistant feature in the desired mode.

-The AI Assistant displays the key fetaures, user guidelines link, and a **Get started** button.
+The AI Assistant displays the key features, user guidelines link, and a **Get started** button.

   ![Smart Help panel](images/get-started-ai.png)